 Saranac Lake was part of the first round of Destination Master Planning projects that began in 2007.
 With the guidance of ROOST and a third party facilitator, a task force of stakeholders has met periodically to analyze the current condition of the destination and to develop action plans, suggest and recruit responsible implementers and develop the master plan.

 Saranac Lake’s plan accents its long history of Adirondack Guides, Health and Wellness and the Arts, and highlights the area as an independent destination under the Adirondack umbrella.

 If you’re in business in the area or would like to start a business, finding the resources to assist you in the Adirondacks can be complex.
 We’ve provided a variety of links below that may help in funding and marketing:

 Lodging businesses in North Elba collect an Essex County Occupancy Tax that helps support our efforts on behalf of Saranac Lake.
-An occupancy tax was adopted for Franklin County beginning in 2016.
-In addition, our marketing initiatives have been financially supported through funding from the Village of Saranac Lake, Town of Harrietstown and Franklin County.
+In addition, our marketing initiatives have been financially supported through funding from the Village of Saranac Lake and Town of Harrietstown.

 Businesses in the Saranac Lake Area can take advantage of the following opportunities: